clementolive/RedditLike/README.md

 # RedditLike

 This project features :
-- Top-down architecture
+- Top-down architecture (Home -> Categories -> Threads -> Comments)
 - Bootstrap, Angular Material, ESLint

+## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.